microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM/Readme.md

 Once Postman is set up and configured, follow the steps to download DICOM instances (.dcm) as samples from the [dicom-server repository](https://github.com/microsoft/dicom-server/tree/main/docs/dcms).
 You can save these samples in your local desktop environment.

-The `conformance-as-postman-collection` has a complete set of API calls that you can execute one by one.
+The `Conformance-as-Postman` collection has a complete set of API calls that you can execute one by one.
 See the list below for details.
 Be sure to create a `service-url` parameter in your `DICOM-service` Postman environment for storing the Service URL: `https://<workspacename-dicomservicename>.dicom.azurehealthcareapis.com`.
-When ready to start making API calls, put the `{{service-url}}` placeholder in the Postman URL address field for each call in the `conformance-as-postman-collection`.
+When ready to start making API calls, put the `{{service-url}}` placeholder in the Postman URL address field for each call in the `Conformance-as-Postman` collection.

 - Store DICOM files to the service
 - Search among the flies that are stored within the DICOM service